hacksu/intro_to_go/README.md

 * It was designed at Google by Robert Griesemer, Rob Pike, and Ken Thompson
 * Syntactically similar to C
 * It is not exactly an object oriented language
-    * No classes, but there are structures (types)
+    * No classes, but there are structures
-    * You can define methods for types
+    * You can define methods for these structures
     * Still similar to OOP
 * [How to write Go code](https://golang.org/doc/code.html)
     * The `go` tool requires you to organize your code in a specific way